ps915/Chorus-RF-Laptimer-PCB/README.md

 You can also just use one or two nodes.
 All you haveto do is bridge TX/RX (see on silkscreen) of the other nodes Always use at least "Node1" because the voltage measurement is connected to this node.
 #### 5V power via USB
-if ypou want to power the 4in via 5V USB, please remove stepdown "Arduino" and bridge IN and OUT.
+if you want to power the unit via 5V USB, please remove stepdown "Arduino" and bridge IN and OUT.
 #### connect 2 or more PCBS
-If you plan to connect more PCBS together, please alsways set the Loopback Jumper to the first PCB (left) Then connect the next PCB via 6Pin wire.
+If you plan to connect more PCBS together, please alsways set the Loopback Jumper to the first PCB Then connect the next PCB via 6Pin wire.
 On the first PCB, bridge MV.
-On following PCBs please bridge GM
+On following PCBs please bridge GM.
+WiFi Module always connects to the last PCB.
 <img src="https://raw.githubusercontent.com/ps915/Chorus-RF-Laptimer-PCB/master/p5.jpg">

 # What do you need (4 nodes)